 Redcar and Cleveland Legal Services Limited have published final audited accounts to 31 March 2023.
-The company paid initial consideration of £3.000 million to acquire Cygnet Family Law in July 2021.
-During 2022/23 the company paid a further £1.219 million in additional consideration under the terms of the purchase agreement.
-This was funded via a dividend from Cygnet Family Law payable direct to the company.
-A further remaining liability of £0.700 million exists, which will be payable after 30 June 2023 to finalise the acquisition of Cygnet Family Law (which is again to be funded by a dividend payable by Cygnet Family Law based on their anticipated profit levels at 30 June 2023).
-Therefore, the total investment in Cygnet Family Law now stands at £4.919 million
+The company paid consideration of £4.219 million to acquire Cygnet Family Law.
+A further final payment of £0.700 million was made in December 2023 to finalise the acquisition which was funded by a dividend payable by Cygnet Family Law based on their profit levels at 30 June 2023.
+Therefore, the total investment in Cygnet Family Law stands at £4.919 million.

-Redcar and Cleveland Legal Services continue to hold a loan with the Council for principal of £1.300 million which has accrued interest increasing the value of this loan at 31 March 2023 to £1.476 million.
-Interest accrued on the loan in 2022/23 was £0.103 million.
-During 2022/23 Redcar and Cleveland Legal Services made a pre-tax profit of £1.815 million.
-The company also paid a dividend to the Council of

-£0.700 million, to create a pre-tax profit of £1.115 million during 2022/23, which was comprised of accrued interest payable on the loan from the Council (£0.103 million and investment income (dividends received) from Cygnet Family Law's Long-Term Investment of £1.918 million).
-Redcar and Cleveland Legal Services Limited have net assets of £2.743 million, underpinned by equity of £1.700 million and a cumulative profit account of £1.043 million.
+Redcar and Cleveland Legal Services continue to hold a loan with the Council for principal of £1.300 million which has accrued interest increasing the value of this loan at 31 March 2024 to £1.587 million.
+During 2023/24 Redcar and Cleveland Legal Services made a profit of £1.289 million which was comprised of accrued interest payable on the loan from the Council of £0.111 million and investment income (dividends received) from Cygnet Family Law's Long-Term Investment of £1.400 million.
+The company paid a dividend to the Council of £0.700 million, resulting in a net increase in shareholder equity of £0.589 million at the end of 2023/24.
+Redcar and Cleveland Legal Services Limited have net assets of £3.332 million, underpinned by equity of £1.700 million and a cumulative profit account of £1.632 million.

-Cygnet Family Law have published final financial accounts to 30 June 2022 which show turnover of £3.970 million and made a profit before taxation of £1.343 million; and profit after tax of £1.096 million.
-Cygnet Family Law had net assets on 30 June 2022 of £2.801 million (£2.404 million as at 30 June 2021).
+Cygnet Family Law have published final financial accounts to 30 June 2023 which show turnover of £4.417 million and made a profit before taxation of £1.352 million; and profit after tax of £1.076 million.
+Cygnet Family Law had net assets on 30 June 2023 of £2.658 million.
 Cygnet Family Law's external auditors are Clive Owen LLP.
-Clive Owen LLP have gualified the financial accounts of Cygnet Family Law to 30 June 2022 due to concerns that the value of Work in Progress debtors held on the balance sheet are understated by at least £0.300 million.
-Cygnet Family Law Limited was acquired by Redcar & Cleveland Legal Services, which itself is owned by Redcar & Cleveland Borough Council.
-As a result, Cygnet Family Law Limited became part of a large group and is therefore, for the first time, was required to have a Companies Act external audit.
-Included within the balance sheet of Cygnet Family Law Limited at 30 June 2022 is an estimate of accrued income - £1.616 million.
+Clive Owen LLP have qualified the financial accounts of Cygnet Family Law to 30 June 2023 due to the inability to obtain sufficient evidence on the estimation of accrued income of £1.342 million.
 Whilst undertaking the audit of accrued income it has become apparent that the legal aid cases which are included within this number have been valued at historic rates rather than the current agreed rates for the specific part of each legal case assignment.
-This, coupled with a significant delay in invoicing the legal aid work, due to the workload for the costing clerk, has resulted in a number of cases which were complete at 30 June 2022 not yet been costed.
+This, coupled with a significant delay in invoicing the legal aid work, due to the workload for the costing clerk, has resulted in a number of cases which were complete at 30 June 2023 not yet been costed.
 In addition, there are a number of ongoing legal aid cases which overlap the year end which it has not been possible to value.
-It is therefore estimated that accrued income is underestimated at 30 June 2022 by at least £0.300 million.
+It is therefore estimated that accrued income is underestimated at 30 June 2023.